The Benefits of Deprescribing Medications in Hospice: A Guide for Patients, Families, and Hospice Nurses

 Initiating Necessary Medications

-1. Symptom Management: START criteria can assist us in identifying medications that should be initiated to manage specific symptoms common in hospice patients, such as pain, , or nausea.
+1. Symptom Management: START criteria can assist us in identifying medications that should be initiated to manage specific symptoms common in hospice patients, such as pain, , or .
 This ensures that patients receive appropriate relief when needed.

 2. Preventing Common Conditions: In some cases, initiating medications to avoid common complications in hospice, such as pressure ulcers or , may be necessary.
 START criteria can us in making these decisions to enhance patient comfort.